josdem/hugo/content/techtalk/spring/spring_boot_jms.md

 * `@EnableJms` Discovers methods annotated with `@JmsListener`.
 * `JmsTemplate` Sends messages to a JMS destination
-* `Command` Is just a serializable object and it is common for me to use an interface instead and specific POJO.
+* `Command` Is a contract, so we can make serializable specific POJO.

 ```groovy
 package com.jos.dem.springboot.jms.command